syncfusion-content/javascript-docs/js/api/ejDiagram.md

 {% endhighlight %}

-### commandManager.commands.gesture.keyModifiers `string`
+### commandManager.commands.gesture.keyModifiers `enum`
 {:#members:commandmanager-commands-gesture-keymodifers}

-Sets a combination of key modifiers, on recognition of which the command will be executed
+Sets a combination of key modifiers, on recognition of which the command will be executed.

 #### Default Value

-* KeyModifiers.None
+* ej.datavisualization.Diagram.KeyModifiers.None

 #### Example